biosimulators/Biosimulators/README.md

 ## Development team

-This package was developed by the [Karr Lab](https://www.karrlab.org) at the Icahn School of Medicine at Mount Sinai in New York and the [Center for Cell Analysis and Modeling](https://health.uconn.edu/cell-analysis-modeling/) at UConn Health as part of the [Center for Reproducible Biomodeling Modeling](https://reproduciblebiomodels.org).
+This package was developed by the [Karr Lab](https://www.karrlab.org) at the Icahn School of Medicine at Mount Sinai in New York and the [Center for Cell Analysis and Modeling](https://health.uconn.edu/cell-analysis-modeling/) at UConn Health as part of the [Center for Reproducible Biomodeling Modeling](https://reproduciblebiomodels.org) with assistance from the contributors listed [here](CONTRIBUTORS.md).

 - [Bilal Shaikh](https://www.bshaikh.com)
 - [Jonathan Karr](https://www.karrlab.org)